-Wouldn’t it be nice if you had personalized roadmap for your self-improvement journey?
+Wouldn’t it be nice if you had a personalized roadmap of all the areas of self-improvement for your personal growth journey?

-Unforutunately, the commitment to bettering yourself, doesn’t come with an instruction guide.
-However, there are 7 distinct areas personal development that you can focus on working through.
+Unfortunately, the commitment to bettering yourself doesn’t come with an instruction guide.
+However, there are 7 distinct areas of personal development that you can focus on working through.

-Many of us tend to be dedicated to certain areas more than others.
+Many of us tend to be dedicated to specific areas more than others.
 Maybe you’re devoted to your meditation practice, but have let your health fall to the wayside.
-Or maybe you’ve achieved financial success, but stress and anxiety are affecting your mental health.
+Or perhaps you’ve achieved financial success, but stress and anxiety are affecting your mental health.